-This problem was demonstrated in~\cite{Braione:2015:SEP} as follows.
-A program is designed to take an acyclic list as input; however, \lazy, not considering this constraint, generates many test inputs in the form of cyclic lists.
-This motivates the development of the HEX logic in \cite{Braione:2015:SEP} as a specification language to describe constraints on the input data structures.
-However, this problem is far from being solved, as HEX is not expressive enough to describe many data structures.

-Consider a program that represents big non-negative integers in the form of an acyclic singly linked list, i.e., each node of the list contains a single digit of the number.
-Suppose we want to generate test inputs for the method \form{\code{add}} shown in Figure~\ref{src:unzip}, which computes the sum of two numbers in this representation.
+In the following, we illustrate how our approach works with an example.
+Consider a program that represents a big non-negative integer in the form of a singly linked list, i.e., each node of the lists contains a single digit of the number.
+Suppose we want to generate test inputs for the method \form{\code{add}} shown in Fig.~\ref{src:unzip}, which computes the sum of two numbers in this representation.